 First serious plans to conserve the area appeared in 1939 but were delayed several times up to 1979, when there was established the large state reserve "Taymyrskij" consisting of several separate parts.
-Main part of the reserve protects genuine tundra south-west from Taymyr Lake, two separate parts protect northernmost forests – Ary-Mas and Lukunskij, later there were established two more parts – Arctic part protecting tundra east from Taymyr Lake and Bykada – project of reintroduction of muskox from America.
+Main part of the reserve protects genuine tundra south-west from Taymyr Lake, two separate parts protect northernmost forest – Ary-Mas and Lukunskij, later there were established two more parts – Arctic part protecting tundra east from Taymyr Lake and Bykada – project of reintroduction of muskox from America.
 Area of protected areas here might be extended in near future.

 Scientists of Taymyrsky reserve maintain a scientific tradition to produce yearly statements of nature of Taymyr ("Летописи Природы") amounting to many hundreds of pages.
 Part of this extremely rich scientific material is available (in Russian) at the website of Taymyr reserve.

 |Coordinates:||72.52524 N 105.15061 E|